Learn about many of the available medications in our database.

 What form(s) does this medication come in?

-Each white, round, convex tablet, engraved with "100" on one side, contains 100 mg of modafinil.
-Nonmedicinal ingredients: lactose, magnesium monosilicate, magnesium stearate, maize starch, polyvidone, sodium croscarmellose, and talc.
+Each white-to-off-white, capsule-shaped tablet, engraved with "100" on one side, contains 100 mg of modafinil.
+Nonmedicinal ingredients: lactose, magnesium, magnesium stearate, microcrystalline cellulose, povidone, pregelatinized starch, and sodium croscarmellose.

 How should I use this medication?